 According to his 50 Facts video, he has four siblings that died as miscarriages, and he himself almost died from an allergic reaction at a young age.
 He was also bullied in school, and the bully died before finishing high school.
+The bully he knew was brought up again in his EarthBound redux.
+See above.

 And according to this video, Chugga almost got on the Thunder Mountain roller coaster that derailed in Disneyland, killing a person and injuring 10 other people.
 He's had a fear of roller coasters ever since.